 The show rents and markets actual real estate.
 Key to their success, the DeMoss brothers think are customer service, vendor openness, and trust.
 Their genuineness and friendliness define their real estate investing strategy.

-Furthermore covered is their shift in outward to-inbound marketing.
-Team development is another very important issue, especially with relation to the main responsibility of acquisition managers.
+Furthermore covered is their shift from outward to inbound marketing.
+Team development is another very important issue, especially in relation to the main responsibility of acquisition managers.
 The DeMoss brothers realize they must have a strong, coherent team if they are to satisfy company goals.
 Other investors seeking performance might find use for their team dynamics and leadership development.

 The episode offers fascinating concepts on work-life balance.
 Stressing personal happiness and self-defined accomplishment helps them to resist financial pressure.